tmonj1/sphinx-howto/README.md

 # sphinx-devcontainer

 sphinx-devcontainer is a setup of Sphinx document creation environment using VSCode and Remote-Container extension.
-Using this repo, you can start writing technical document quickly without downloading ,installing and configuring lots of tools and libraries.
+Using this repo, you can quickly start writing technical document without downloading ,installing and configuring lots of tools and libraries.

 ## 1. Requirements

 1. Docker
 1. VSCode
-1. VSCode機能拡張: Remote - Containers
+1. VSCode extension: Remote - Containers
-1. VSCode機能拡張: reStructuredText
+1. VSCode extension: reStructuredText

 ## 2. How to Use